Taurus052/CFIEE/Readme.md

 #### 7. ‘xxx_function_call_relationship.svg':

 This picture shows the function call relationship of the current program.
-If there is a label "\*" after the function name in the figure, it means that the function is not called by the "jal" instruction, but jumps from the "j" instruction at the end of the previous function
+If there is a label "\*" after the function name in the figure, it means that the function is not called by the "jal" instruction, but jumps from the "j" instruction at the end of the previous function.

 #### 8. 'xxx_CFG.svg':